 A FINISHING THOUGHT

-Just because you lose all hope, doesn’t mean that no good will come for you.
+Just because you lose all hope, doesn’t mean that no good will come to you.

-What if it’s the other way around?
-That believing in yourself comes from a progress and experience of listening, being aware, showing yourself patience and comfort even when we don’t believe?
+What if believing in ourselves comes from the process and experience of listening, being aware and showing ourselves patience and comfort even when we don’t believe?

 So if you doubt yourself, don’t feel good enough, don’t feel ready, don’t have a support system, have been hurt too much in the past, fear that it will only go downhill – it’s okay.